rami3l/pacaptr/README.md

 - `Dpkg/Apt` support: Experimental.

-- `--dryrun`: Use this flag to just print out the command to be executed (sometimes with a --dry-run flag to activate the package manager's dryrun option).
+- `--dryrun`, `--dry-run`: Use this flag to just print out the command to be executed (sometimes with a --dry-run flag to activate the package manager's dryrun option).

   - Some query commands might still be run, but anything "big" should have been stopped from running, eg. installation.
 For instance: